Closed

 Overview

-Port Hope’s Community Improvement Plan offers financial incentives to support downtown revitalization and redevelopment.
-It includes support for signage, façade work, building and property improvements, upper storey conversions, brownfield remediation, tax relief, and certain fees.
+Port Hope’s Community Improvement Plan offers 50% grants and other incentives to property owners and business owners within the Downtown CIP Area to support downtown revitalization and redevelopment.
+Funding covers signage, urban design studies, façade and building improvements, upper storey conversions, brownfield remediation, tax relief, and permit fees.

 /100